-• SHRA will also compete for affordable housing funds from the State Department of Housing and Community Development such as the CalHome program which provides funds for down payment assistance and the Local Housing Trust Fund Matching Program which can help SHRA fund more affordable housing units, and where feasible, partner with affordable housing developers on State of California Homekey applications.
+• SHRA will also compete for affordable housing funds from the State Department of Housing and Community Development such as the CalHome program which provides funds for down payment assistance and the Local Housing Trust Fund Matching Program which can help SHRA fund more affordable housing units, and where feasible, SHRA will partner with an affordable housing developer(s) on State of California Homekey applications

-AP-60 Public Housing - 91.220(h)
+AP-60 Public Housing - 91.420, 91.220(h) Introduction

-Introduction

 The Housing Authority provides affordable housing for over 6,300 residents through its Public Housing Program and serves over 12,000 extremely low-, very low- and low-income families, seniors, and disabled individuals through the Housing Choice Voucher Program.
-Staff continues to implement a series of internal audits and monitoring systems.
+Housing Authority staff continues to implement a series of internal audits and monitoring systems.
 The HA will manage assets by continuing to strategically reposition public housing units and implement site-based waiting lists that remain open to allow for greater resident unit selection and a more efficient lease-up and housing administrative process.
-Both of these actions will continue to help the Housing Authority maintain high occupancy rates.
+Both of these actions will help the Housing Authority maintain high occupancy rates.

-The \$30 million Choice Neighborhoods Implementation Grant (CNI) continues to redevelop the Mirasol Twin Rivers public housing community (Housing Authority of the County of Sacramento asset located in the City of Sacramento).
+The \$30 million Choice Neighborhoods Implementation Grant (CNI) continues to redevelop the Mirasol Twin Rivers public housing community (Housing Authority of the County of Sacramento asset) located in the City of Sacramento).
 Mirasol Village is being developed in five phases.
 The first phase includes Blocks B and E (123 units) and construction is now completed and occupied.
 The second phase is Block A (104 units) and construction will be completed in late 2022.
 The third phase is Block C (84 units).
 The Developer is now actively seeking to secure all funds needed to construct the fourth phase, Block D (116 units).
 The fifth phase, Block F, is the block east of 12th Street and will be the last block developed.
 This project is focused on three core goals:

-1. Housing: Replace distressed public and assisted housing with high-quality mixed-income housing that is well-managed and responsive to the needs of the surrounding neighborhood;

-2. People: Improve educational outcomes and intergenerational mobility for youth with services and supports delivered directly to youth and their families; and

-3. Neighborhood: Create the conditions necessary for public and private reinvestment in distressed neighborhoods to offer the kinds of amenities and assets, including safety, good schools, and commercial activity, that are important to families' choices about their community.
+- 1. Housing: Replace distressed public and assisted housing with high-quality mixed-income housing that is well-managed and responsive to the needs of the surrounding neighborhood; - 2.
+People: Improve educational outcomes and intergenerational mobility for youth with services and supports delivered directly to youth and their families; and - 3.
+Neighborhood: Create the conditions necessary for public and private reinvestment in distressed neighborhoods to offer the kinds of amenities and assets, including safety, good schools, and commercial activity, that are important to families' choices about their community.

-The transformation includes a 487 unit mixed-income community with affordable, workforce, and market rate housing.
+The transformation includes a 487 unit mixed-income community with public, workforce, and market rate housing.
+Design is complete and currently approved for an on-site Phase One of approximately 104 units and management/community space.

-The Housing Authority issued HUD Tenant Protection Vouchers to facilitate the relocation of a percentage of existing on-site households in the fall of 2017.
-In addition, the Housing Authority requested approval from HUD to dispose and demolish all of the existing units on-site, and to dispose of a portion of the site to an entity other than the Housing Authority for purposes of accessing Low Income Housing Tax Credits and other funding sources.
+The Housing Authority issued HUD Tenant Protection Vouchers to facilitate the relocation of a percentage of existing on-site households in Fall 2017.
+The Housing Authority also received approval from HUD to dispose and demolish all of the existing units on-site, and to dispose of the site to an entity other than the Housing Authority for purposes of accessing Low Income Housing Tax Credits and other funding sources.
+Construction on Phase One is anticipated to begin in December 2018.
 The project is being redeveloped with a mix of federal, state and local funds, low-income housing tax credits and private equity and debt.